Raku/CCR/Remaster/Elizabeth Mattijsen/Lazy and Industrious.md

 Lazy and Industrious Elves
 ==========================

-*Originally published on [6 December 2018](https://perl6advent.wordpress.com/2018/12/06/day-6-lazy-and-industrious-elves/). by Elizabeth Mattijsen*
+*Originally published on [6 December 2018](https://perl6advent.wordpress.com/2018/12/06/day-6-lazy-and-industrious-elves/) by Elizabeth Mattijsen.*

 Christmas is always a busy time of the year for Santa.
 Fortunately, Santa has a lot of helpers.
 Always doing little jobs and chores, just to create the best holiday season experience there is to be!